IBM/starcraft2-replay-analysis/README.md

 #### Unit and building groups

-List of strings were created for the _known_ unit and groups.
+List of strings were created for the _known_ units and groups.
 These are needed to recognize the event types.

 #### Event handlers

-Handler methods where written to process the different types of events and accumulate the information in the player's event list.
+Handler methods were written to process the different types of events and accumulate the information in the player's event list.

 #### The ReplayData class